REVEAL: Reasoning-Enhanced Forensic Evidence Analysis for Explainable AI-Generated Image Detection: Methodology

 For training control and to explicitly balance the emphasis on reasoning quality versus final decision accuracy, we decompose \(\mathcal{L}_{\mathrm{NLL}}\) into two components, the reasoning generation loss $\mathcal{L}_{\mathrm{think}}$ and the answer loss $\mathcal{L}_{\mathrm{answer}}$,

 We then employ a weighted composite SFT loss:

-where \(\alpha\in(0,1)\) controls the relative importance of the answer loss versus the reasoning trace, the KL regularization term constrains the fine-tuned policy \(\pi_\theta\) to remain proximal to the pretrained policy \(\pi_{\mathrm{pre}}\), effectively mitigating catastrophic forgetting.
+Here, $\alpha \in (0,1)$ balances the contribution of the reasoning trace and the answer loss.
+In this work, $\alpha$ is set to $0.1$ to ensure that reasoning serves as an auxiliary signal while prioritizing the correctness of the final answer.
+The KL regularization term keeps the fine-tuned policy $\pi_\theta$ close to the pretrained policy $\pi_{\mathrm{pre}}$, effectively mitigating catastrophic forgetting.

 \textit{Stage 2: Reasoning-enhanced Group Relative Policy Optimization (R-GRPO).}